xemantic/xemantic.com/ai/workshops/dvlp.energy/index.md

 3. Vast amount of data to operate on.

 What can you substitute for these categories at dvlp.energy?

 ---
+## AI Alignment, privacy and security

+*Ethics is the most profitable product of the AI revolution*

+---
 ## AI 2027